Svobyyy/CaloriesCounter/README.md

 ### Diet

-* Deletes a Product from a Diet.
+* Deletes a Product from Diet's collection.
-* Displays Calories based on Quantity.
+* Displays Calories based on a Quantity.
-* Obtains information about a Product based on Quantity.
+* Obtains information about a Product based on a Quantity.
 * Updates Product's Date, Quantity and Time. [ Breakfast, Lunch, Dinner, Snacks ]

   <img src="https://github.com/Svobyyy/CaloriesCounter/assets/56925305/3a31cab2-5a6b-4807-a06c-de90b9d342ec" width="150">